Feke21/monty/README.md

 9. Computes the rest of the division of the second top element of the stack by the top element of the stack

 10. Comments

+11.

+12. Prints the string starting at the top of the stack, followed by a new line